GluuFederation/gluru/README.md

 ### Other dependencies of gluru

 - Update .env file according to your credentials.
-- Integrate your CRM with gluru.
+- Integrate your SuiteCRM with gluru.
 - For more information review crm_interface.py in connectors app.
-- We have four roles of users "user, named, staff and partner".
+- We have four roles of users: user, named, staff and partner.
 - We have four support_plans "Basic, Standard, Premium and Enterprise" integrated with CRM, so you can setup CRM accordingly.

 ### Database migration